-The following website provides a list of other offices students may need to contact as they prepare to take a leave of absence.
-Students are required to review this information and follow up as necessary: www.sfs.upenn.edu/special-polices/policies-leave-of-absence.html
+The SFRS website provides a list of other offices students may need to contact as they prepare to take a leave of absence.
+Students are required to review this information and follow up as necessary.

 Returning from a Leave of Absence

-To request a return from leave, students must complete the appropriate leave of absence return form and submit the form and any other required documentation to the Wharton Undergraduate Division.
+To request a return from leave, students must complete the leave of absence return form.
 Students should refer to their leave of absence letter for information on their return, including dates and conditions.
 The deadlines for submitting a request to return are as follows: July 15 for the fall term; November 15 for the spring term, and April 1 for the summer term.
 Students wishing to participate in Advance Registration for the semester in which they plan to return, must submit their return request at least two weeks prior to the beginning of the Advance Registration period.

-Please refer to the leave of absence return forms for more information.
+Please refer to the return from leave of absence page for more information.